paiva-s-lab/FlowCT/docs/FlowCT_tutorial.md

 ```
 ![peaks_distro](https://github.com/jgarces02/FlowCT/blob/master/docs/normalization_first.png "Testing intensity peaks distro")

-In our dataset it is easy to identify ¿SSC_A? and CD62L parameters as the ones with the highest variability between samples.
-After visual inspection you can decide to try normalization or exclude files from analysis, in our case we'll normalize CD62L and ¿SSC_A?:
+In our dataset it is easy to identify SSC_A and CD62L parameters as the ones with the highest variability between samples.
+After visual inspection you can decide to try normalization or exclude files from analysis, in our case we'll normalize CD62L and SSC_A:
 ```
 >fcs_no_norm <- fcs #backup for non-normalized data
 >markers_to_normalize <- c("SSC_A", "CD62L")